dmccreary/microsims/docs/sims/binary-number/index.md

 ### Extension Activities

 - Extend the simulation to be 8, 16, 32 and 64 bits
+- Discuss what the shift-left and shift-right functions will do.
+Hint: how would you double the number?
 - Introduce the concept of hexadecimal numbers and how they relate to binary and decimal systems.
 - Create a project where students develop their own simple binary-based simulations or games using p5.js.
 - Discuss the process of adding binary numbers.